Will I Go Bald If My Dad Is Bald?

 A healthy diet is not enough to address hair loss.
 A lifestyle change that includes stress management, exercise, quitting smoking and alcohol, and avoiding tight hairstyles and harsh chemicals can help our overall hair situation.

-Shave it All Off: Embrace Baldness with Confidence
+Shave it All Off

 Let's discuss the best solution to genetic hair loss: Shaving it all off!